Holy Loch: US Navy at Holy Loch

 Between 1961 and 1992, Holy Loch was the site of the United States Navy's Fleet Ballistic Missile (FBM) Refit Site One.
-It was the home base of Submarine Squadron (SUBRON) 14, part of Submarine Force, U.S. Atlantic Fleet.
-To make maximum usage of its submarine-launched ballistic missile (SLBM) deterrent force, the American military had determined that it required an overseas base for refit and crew turnover.
-Negotiations with the British Government began as early as March 1959 when President Dwight D. Eisenhower mentioned to the need to British Prime Minister Harold Macmillan at a meeting at Camp David.
+It was the home base of Submarine Squadron (SUBRON) 14, part of Submarine Force, US Atlantic Fleet.
+To make maximum use of its submarine-launched ballistic missile (SLBM) force, the American military had determined that it required an overseas base for refit and crew turnover.
+Negotiations with the British government began in March 1959 when President Dwight D. Eisenhower mentioned the need to British prime minister Harold Macmillan at a meeting at Camp David.

 Holy Loch was one of several locations on or near the Firth of Clyde considered for the refit site.
 Others were Faslane, the channel between Largs and Cumbrae, Rosneath Bay, and Rothesay Bay.
 Site selection criteria included the requirements for a sheltered anchorage, relative proximity to an international airport, and sufficient shore facilities to provide housing for military personnel and their families.
 Agreement for the use of Holy Loch was reached near the end of 1960 and the arrival of the first tender, USS Proteus (AS-19) scheduled for December.
 Divisions within the British government and concerns about protests by the Campaign for Nuclear Disarmament (CND) caused her arrival to be rescheduled to 3 March 1961.
 Protests at the site followed.

 Between 1961 and 1982, the Naval Support Activity ashore was administered by US Naval Activities London.
 In 1982, Naval Support Activity (NAVSUPPACT), Forward Base, Holy Loch, Scotland became its own command.
 NAVSUPPACT ultimately managed 42 facilities and leased 342 housing units for Navy personnel and their dependents.